97alexlo/Intro-to-CS/README.md

-# Introduction to Computing Science and Programming projects
+# Introduction to Computing Science and Programming
+# Projects